 Louise was awarded a place at Chethams School of Music in Manchester to study with Eira Lynn Jones.
 During this time Louise won the Ida Carroll String Prize for outstanding musical achievement, and was subsequently awarded an entrance scholarship to study at the Royal Northern College of Music.

 Completing her undergraduate course in 2005, with a First Class BMus (Hons) degree, and her post-graduate diploma (PGDip) with Distinction in Performance in 2006, Louise went on to complete a Masters Degree (MMus) in 2007, again with Distinction in Performance.
 She concluded her time at the RNCM by winning the Concerto Competition.
 After graduating, Louise was immediately invited onto the Live Music Now Scheme (founded by Yehudi Menuhin) which involved extensive touring around the country giving solo recitals and educational workshops to an enormous range of audiences.

 Louise also takes great pride in her harp teaching and has built up a highly vibrant harp community around the North of England.
-She tutors harp at Withington Girls’ School, St. Anselms Preparatory School in Bakewell and Sheffield High School for Girls.
-Louise is also the harp tutor at Huddersfield University and is a visiting tutor at RNCM.
+She tutors harp at Withington Girls’ School, The Manchester Grammar School and Pownall Hall Preparatory School in Wilmslow.
+Louise is also the harp tutor at Huddersfield University and is a visiting tutor at RNCM and JRNCM.